 With advertising, you get to use your imagination to develop new ad campaigns and materials.
 Conversely, in order to be successful in public relations, you must have a keen sense of the news and be able to build buzz through numerous media outlets.
 You also need creativity in PR, but this comes in the form of coming up with ideas and writing materials that the news media find interesting.

 8) In-house or out on the town

-If you work in an advertising agency, your coworkers and the agency’s clients are your primary contacts.
-While working at an advertising agency, you would also communicate regularly with your contacts at print newspapers, broadcast media, and internet sites.
+If you work in an advertising agency, your coworkers and the agency clients are your primary contacts.
+While working at an advertising agency, you would also communicate regularly with your contacts in print newspapers, broadcast media, and internet sites.
 You can also expect to interact with media consultants if you acquire and plan ad space on behalf of a customer.
 On the other hand, while working in a public relations role, you would communicate with the press and form connections with editors, news directors, and reporters.

 9) Limited or unlimited contact

 In advertising, clients are contacted by specific industry professionals.
 Copywriters and graphic designers, for example, may never meet with a customer.
 However, in public relations, you are the main contact person for media professionals.
 Additionally, unlike advertisers, public relations professionals aren’t always expected to provide good news.
 Since you are the firm’s representative, you may be required to make a company statement following a crisis.
 Similarly, you might need to organize an on-camera interview for journalists if there was an accident or pending litigation at your company.